scikit-hep/histbook/README.rst

 .. image:: docs/source/intro-10.png

-and see the same trend in different ways.
-Whatever axes are not mentioned are summed over: imagine a hypercube that you project onto the graphical elements of steps, lines, overlays, and trellis.
+We see the same trend in different ways.
+Whatever axes are not mentioned are summed over: imagine a hypercube whose shadows you project onto the graphical elements of steps, lines, overlays, and trellis.

 Axis constructors
 -----------------